 where w is the array of weights associated with the unit, b is the scalar (“bias”), and f is an analytical activation function.
 In this study we considered two activation functions: “rectified linear unit” (ReLU) and hyperbolic tangent (tanh).

 A neural network contains an input layer, an output layer and one or more hidden layers (Figure 2).
-Here, the number of the units of the input layer corresponds to the number of I(s) points in the training set data (in this study the experimental uncertainties were not used for training).
+Here, the number of the units of the input layer corresponds to the number of angular intensity points I(s) in the training set data (the experimental uncertainties were not used for training).
 Since we expect the NN models to predict either MW or Dmax, the output layer consists of a single unit.
 The minimization algorithm optimizes the weights and biases of all units such that the output layer value becomes as close as possible to the “ground truth” values associated with the input data.
-This discrepancy is measured by a loss function; in this study we used the mean absolute percentage error.
+This discrepancy is measured by a loss function; here, we used the mean absolute percentage error.
 Once trained, the NN can be used for predicting the desired parameters from previously unseen input data.

-To avoid overfitting – when a NN learns the training set too well and tries to fit specific, non-general features of the training set – a separate validation data set is prepared.
+To avoid overfitting – when a NN learns the training set too well and tries to fit specific, non-general features of the training set – a separate validation data set was prepared.
 During training the performance of NN is evaluated by applying the loss function to the validation set.
 Each simulated data set was randomly split into 80% training set and 10 % validation set.
 The remaining 10% (test set) were used to benchmark the results against other methods.

 To find the optimal architecture, we tried different numbers of units and hidden layers to accurately predict MW and Dmax.
-The minimal architecture for MW prediction was just one hidden layer with five units whereas for Dmax prediction three layers with up to 80 units were necessary.
+The minimal architecture for the MW prediction was just one hidden layer with five units whereas for Dmax prediction three layers with up to 80 units each were necessary.

 Various preprocessing normalizations were tested for input I(s) data and output MW or Dmax values.
-A simple I(0)=1 was found optimal for MW determination; additional subtraction of the mean training set SAXS profile improved the results for Dmax.
-In both cases the output values were normalized by the maximum.
+A simple condition I(0)=1 was found optimal for MW determination; additional subtraction of the mean training set SAXS profile improved the results for Dmax.
+In both cases the output values were normalized by the maximum value in the set.

 Initially, six NNs were trained (three types of biological macromolecules, for MW and for Dmax) on the angular range up to 1.0 Å-1 using smooth data.
 The accuracy and robustness of MW/Dmax predictions were investigated by re-training the NNs using noisy data and different angular ranges.